evenfouryou/Event-Four-You-2026/replit.md

 - Role-based authorization (requireGestore, requireOrganizer)
 - Proper 404/403 responses for access control

+**Feature Activation:**
+- SIAE module is disabled by default for all users
+- Super Admin can enable/disable SIAE for individual gestore users via the Users page
+- When siaeEnabled=true, the "Biglietteria SIAE" section appears in the sidebar for that gestore
+- Feature toggle stored in user_features table (siaeEnabled field)

 ### Progressive Web App (PWA)
 Event4U is a fully installable PWA with:
 - **manifest.json**: App metadata, icons, and shortcuts for installation